 Thompson is a native of Huntington, N.Y.
 He received a bachelor’s degree in economics at State University of New York Stony Brook, and a master’s degree in finance from Georgia State University.
 He currently lives in Brentwood, Tenn., with his wife and three sons.

 In 1993, Shelton joined then-Bridgestone/Firestone, Inc. as a Senior Project Engineer, Uniformity.
 Quickly taking on roles of increasing responsibility, Shelton served as Uniformity Manager; Technical Services Manager; Technical Services/Quality Assurance Manager; Division Manager Tire Room & Uniformity; Division Manager Curing & Uniformity; Manager, Process Engineering Development (PED); Director, PED Tire Development and Uniformity; and Director, Product/Process Strategic Marketing Consumer Tire Replacement.
-In 2008, Shelton was promoted to the position of Vice President, Supply Planning and Sourcing, and in May 2008, commercial truck tire Production Distribution Inventory Control (PDIC) was added to his existing assignment.
+In 2008, Shelton was promoted to Vice President, Supply Planning and Sourcing, and in May 2008, commercial truck tire Production Distribution Inventory Control (PDIC) was added to his existing assignment.
 Shelton was promoted to Vice President Logistics Supply Chain Management in 2009.

 Shelton earned a bachelor’s degree in physics and mathematics from Lynchburg College, and an MBA from Duke University.

 Jan Steinmetz serves as Chief Human Resources Officer (CHRO) for Bridgestone Americas, Inc. (BSAM).
 In this role, Steinmetz is responsible for overseeing all HR priorities and initiatives covering Bridgestone America’s approximately 55,000 teammates throughout the U.S., Canada, Central and South America.